FreeAndFair/ColoradoRLA/docs/runbook.md

 ### 25.2.2 (A), Entering the Risk Limit

-The Secretary of State will enter the Risk Limit for comparison audits.
+The Secretary of State will enter the Risk Limit for comparison audits. *(Ed. note: Note that risk limits are currently entered as a floating point number.
+E.g., 0.1 means 10%.
+In the phase-3 release they will be entered as a proper percentage.
+E.g., 5.5%)*

 ![State Risk Limit Entry Screenshot](./screenshots/RiskLimitEntry.png)

 ### 25.2.2 (B) - (E)

 These parts of Rule 25 must be completed outside of the RLA Tool.

 ### 25.2.2 (F) or (G), <a name="comparison-audit-upload">Audit Uploads</a>